PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 14:36:39
+Last updated: 2024-04-08 14:37:12
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: When life gives you lemonade, make lemons.
+Life will be all like, "What?!" - Phil Dunphy